Viz38/SkyHighTravels/README.md

 Skyhightravels.co -
 829₹ for 1 yrs + ₹2,239.00/yr (As on Godaddy.com)

-## Spl Reqests:

-- Make a professional mail id if possible (will get with domain)
-- An option to send mail directly from site. (like a review column or something)

  #### NOTE: furthure details i will sahre with you first we will complete these things